 Housing Act 2004 Implementation – Houses in - Properties with multiple occupants (three or more) may be subject to HMO licensing.
 It is the Landlord’s responsibility to apply for registration by the Council or licensing of their property if necessary.

 The Housing Act 2004 introduced a new definition of a House in Multiple Occupation (HMO) from 6th April 2006 in England and 30th June 2006 in Wales.
-If you let a property which is one of the following types it is an HMO:
+If you renting out a property which is one of the following types it is an HMO:

 · An entire house or flat which is let to 3 or more tenants who form 2 or more households and who share a kitchen, bathroom or toilet.